 Recommended: The evolution of Mobile Operating Systems

 All Huawei phones launched after May 2019 are not eligible to run Android or use GMS.
-Instead they all now run on Harmony OS and use HMS.
-This has not gone down too well with global users, some whom have switched to Xiaomi, Oppo or Realme, Meizu etc.
+Instead, they all now run on Harmony OS and use HMS.
+This has not gone down too well with global users, some of whom have switched to Xiaomi, Oppo Realme, Meizu, etc.

-As of January 2020, there were about 50,000 apps on the HMS AppGallery and the number is expected to increase.
-Huawei are also porting more and more of their phones to Harmony OS and these are expected to use HMS.
-In March of 2020, Huawei reported that HMS was used by 650 million active users.
+As of January 2020, there were about 50,000 apps on the HMS AppGallery, and the number is expected to increase.
+Huawei is also porting more and more of its phones to Harmony OS and these are expected to use HMS.
+In March 2020, Huawei reported that HMS was used by 650 million active users.